Explore the cities of Benin you can't miss

 But also, be prepared to experience a beautiful celebration of life wherever you go as cities in Benin are filled with colour, life, and new sensorial experiences that will make you love Africa.
 Cities in Benin have amazing markets, which are one of the most remarkable and interesting experiences for visitors and tourists.

-Cotonou is not the capital of Benin but it is the largest city in Benin by far.
+Cotonou is not the capital of Benin but it is the largest of the cities in Benin by far.
 Its more than 670,000 people give this city a vibrant atmosphere that offers a wide variety of things to do for tourists.

 One of the largest markets in Cotonou, and one of the largest of all cities in Benin, is the Dantokpa market.
 This is the perfect place to get lost in the chaotic mix of electronics, household items, food, and spices to enjoy a true African market while you try new fruits and flavours.